swellaby/generator-swell/CONTRIBUTING.md

 If you found a bug or typo feel free to open a pull request with a fix.
 For any significant contribution, please open an issue before working on it.

 Pull requests will need to pass a number of automated gates before being considered for approval.
-After the gates automated gates, the pull request will be reviewed by one or more core callaborators before being merged.
+After the automated gates pass, the pull request will be reviewed by one or more core callaborators before being merged.

 ### Commit Messages

-We are not commit message Nazi's but here are a few guidelines:
+We are not commit message police but here are a few guidelines:
 - Use clear and precise language
 - Try to stick to under 50 characters
 - Stick to the what/why not the how